Who We Are

 Fortress Investment Group, LLC

-Mr. Dakolias is the Co-Chief Investment Officer of the Fortress Credit Funds business.
+Mr. Dakolias is a Managing Partner based in New York of the Fortress Credit Funds Business.
 Mr. Dakolias also serves on Fortress’s Management and Operating Committees.
-Prior to joining Fortress, Mr. Dakolias was a Managing Director, Chief Credit Officer and co-founder of American Commercial Capital LLC (a specialty finance company) and Coronado Advisors (an SEC registered broker dealer), both of which were sold to Wells Fargo & Co. in 2001.
+Prior to joining Fortress in 2001, Mr. Dakolias was a Managing Director, Chief Credit Officer and co-founder of American Commercial Capital LLC (a specialty finance company) and Coronado Advisors (an SEC registered broker dealer), both of which were sold to Wells Fargo & Co. in 2001.
 Mr. Dakolias was previously a director at RER Financial Group (“RER”) where he was responsible for the firm’s acquisition efforts as a principal and as a provider of third party due diligence and asset management.
-Mr. Dakolias serves on the Board of Trustees for the American School of Classical Studies at Athens, as well as for the Cathedral of St. John the Divine.
-Mr. Dakolias is a member of the Executive Committee of The Hellenic Initiative and a member of the Council on Foreign Relations.
+Mr. Dakolias serves on the Board of Trustees for Columbia University, the American School of Classical Studies at Athens, and the Millbrook School.
+Mr. Dakolias is also a co-founder and member of the Executive Committee of The Hellenic Initiative, as well as a member of the Council on Foreign Relations.
 Mr. Dakolias received a B.S. in Physics from Columbia University.

 William P. Doucas